nousheen05/Sentiment-Analysis-on-Zomato-Data/README.md

-# Exploratory Data Analysis on Zomato Data
+# Sentiment Analysis using Zomato Reviews

 ## Overview
 The project uses data of customer reviews and ratings of restaurants in Bangalore (listed on Zomato), to make a model that could predict correct sentiment from a review.